-New study uncovers brain's code for pronouncing vowelsAugust 21st, 2012 in Neuroscience /
+New study uncovers brain's code for pronouncing vowelsAugust 21, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Scientists have unraveled how our brain cells encode the pronunciation of individual vowels in speech.
 The discovery could lead to new technology that verbalizes the unspoken words of people paralyzed by injury or disease.